-All qualifying/eligible members that are aged 16 years or over are able to nominate themselves to stand for election as a Governor.
+All qualifying/eligible members that are aged 16 years or over can nominate themselves to stand for election as a Governor.
 Elections are usually held each year for those Governor posts whose term of office are ending or have resigned with the election process usually starting around July each year.